benmarwick/ctv-archaeology/README.md

 **Simulations**

+- [NetLogoR](https://cran.r-project.org/package=NetLogoR) provides fucntions to easily create agent-based models in R following the NetLogo framework
 - [RNetLogo](http://cran.rstudio.com/web/packages/RNetLogo/index.html) links R and NetLogo
 -  [simecol](http://cran.rstudio.com/web/packages/simecol/index.html) for simulating ecological (and other) dynamic systems.
 It can be used for differential equations, individual-based (or agent-based) and other models as well.
 -  One-dimensional cellular automata are also possible to model with the package [CellularAutomaton](http://cran.rstudio.com/web/packages/CellularAutomaton/index.html).

 **Network analysis**